-Figure 6: Probe Message
+Figure 5: Probe Message

-In this example, the Probe message (Figure 6) content could be self-encrypted using the attributes $(Ex: Encrypt[Attribute]{Attribute})$ in order to hide the mandatory services' attributes requested by the user (the requested service type and the EndpointReference of the requester).
+In this example, the Probe message (Figure 5) content could be self-encrypted using the attributes (Ex: $Encrypt [Attribute]{attribute}$)in order to hide the mandatory services' attributes requested by the user.
 This guarantee that only the service that holds the private keys corresponding to these attributes are able to decrypt and process the Probe message.
 Of course these private keys should be provided by a trusted PKG only to trusted services.
 The PKG should therefore verify the credentials exhibited by the service, this can done using existing PKI infrastructures and a specific X509v3 profile.
 The profile should be tuned to capture the attributes describing the service.

-Now let's focus on the service's response, the ProbeMatch message (Figure 7) that must also be protected especially since the content of the message provides a set of attributes offering a precise description of the service (location, address, URI).
+Now let's focus on the service's response, the ProbeMatch message (Figure6 a) that must also be protected especially since the content of the message provides a set of attributes offering a precise description of the service (location, address, URI).